Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Experiment

 \subsection{Parameter Settings}

 In our work, the hyperparameters of each baseline model are carefully tuned to ensure optimal results.
 We implement STMEC with Pytorch architecture.
 We set the dimension of temporal embedding $d_s$ as $128$ and the number of LSTM layers as $2$.
 The optimal time window $M$, from which the temporal dynamics are learned, is set as $28$ days for 2015 dataset and $21$ days for 2014 dataset.
 Also, The embedding size of meta-path instances $d_e$ is set as $64$ and the attention vector size $d_a$ is set as $128$.
-Additionally, the learning process is optimized by Adam, with the learning rate 0.0001.
+Additionally, the learning process is optimized by Adam, with the learning rate 0.0001. {The effect of different hyperparameter setting has been discussed in Section \ref{subsec12}.}